 Solatorobo has Baion, who sees no need to learn to control Lares (since Nero and Blanck can do that for him already) or chase the protagonists as Bruno did; instead, he just wants to summon Tartaros and bring about The End of the World as We Know It.

-The Reapers are the Bigger Bad of the first and second games, since they are in dark space, and the goal of the Big Bads of those games (each an individual Reaper) is to facilitate their return.
-In the third game however, the Reapers have arrived, and serve as the Big Bad this time.
+For the first and second games The Reapers are in dark space, and the goal of the Big Bads of those games (each an individual Reaper) is to facilitate their return.
+In the third game, the Reapers have arrived, and serve as the Big Bad this time.

 Portal and Portal 2 have Cave Johnson, the deranged, corruptandnon-wheelchair-friendly CEO of Aperture Science, despite being long dead by the time of the games.
 He's responsible for the company's horrific (and counterproductive) policies, as well indirectly responsible for creating GLaDOS and putting her in charge of the facility.

 Easily Yami from Ōkami, who's existence creates all of the evil beings you face in the game, being the root of all evil and all.
 Doesn't appear till the very final battle and is barely hinted at before, also doesn't seem to be a very intelligent being either since it doesn't talk.

 In Ōkamiden, one of the two possible origins of the Big Bad, Akuro, is that he was the true Bigger Bad of Okami and was controlling Yami.